The Cockerpoo (or Cockapoo)

 - Blue Cross Re-homing Centre

-Lots of regular exercise!
+53. lots of regular exercise!
 Dogs are happiest when they are out and about having fun with their owner.
-It creates a special bond between you and allows them to have the fun and excitement that is bred into their genetic code.
+It creates a special bond between you and allows them to have the fun and excitement that they crave!